poulcheria/Web-Programming-Project/README.md

 **Parallel Use with Existing Tools**: works in parallel with existing platforms like e-katanalotis, enhancing the range of available product data.

+## Map View and Store Offers
+The system provides an interactive map view that enhances the user's shopping experience.
+Here's how it works:

+1. **User-Centric Map Display**
+The map automatically centers on the user's current location and showcases stores with active offers.
+Users can easily explore nearby supermarkets and find attractive deals based on their proximity.

+2. **Store Search and Filtering**
+To facilitate store discovery, users can search and filter stores by name.
+When a specific store name is entered, markers are displayed on the map, indicating stores with matching names and active offers.
+This feature streamlines the process of finding preferred stores and relevant deals.

+3. **Offer Details on Click**
+Upon clicking on a store's marker, a pop-up window appears, presenting comprehensive offer details.
+Users can view product names, prices, icons (indicating offer status), entry dates, likes/dislikes, and stock availability (yes/no).
+This clear display empowers users to make informed purchasing decisions.

+4. **Evaluate and Rate Offers**
+When users are within a 50-meter radius of a store, they have the opportunity to evaluate offers by clicking on the corresponding marker's pop-up window.
+A "Rating" button allows them to access a dedicated page displaying the list of offers for that store.
+Users can rate and submit new offers, further enriching the collaborative system with valuable insights.

+The map view and store offer functionalities combine to create a dynamic and user-friendly environment, promoting efficient shopping and collaborative information sharing among users.

 ## Technologies Used
 **Frontend**: HTML, CSS, JavaScript.
 **Backend**: Node.js.